Zuehlke/software-engineering-corner/src/articles/blazor-project-structure/index.md

 author: Steven Giesel
 tags:
   - architecture
+shortDescription: >-
+  Explore an alternative Blazor project structure using a "Features" folder to group related components, services, and pages, enhancing organization.
 ---
 Did you ever wonder what is a nice way of structuring your Blazor application?